 - Misfiled claim codes

-- Improper service offerings for a single visit
+- Improper medical service offerings for a single visit

 - Lack of medical necessity

-However, in many of these cases, an argument can be made to reverse the payor’s decision, helping you boost revenue.
-Re-submitting and escalating claims is time-consuming, however, and requires at least a little data to back up your position.
+However, in many of these cases, an argument can be made to reverse the payor’s decision, making certain the insurer pays and helping you boost revenue.
+Re-submitting and escalating claims with a health insurance company is time-consuming, however, and requires at least a little data to back up your position and obtain the agreed upon amount.
 PayrHealth handles all claim resubmission processes and escalations through our revenue cycle management solution, allowing your team to focus on providing top-notch patient care while reaping the benefits of following up on denials.

-As costs of providing services continue to inflate, it’s becoming harder and harder for independent providers to serve their patients with quality care at a sustainable financial state.
+As the total cost of providing services continues to inflate, it’s becoming harder and harder for independent healthcare providers to serve their patients with quality care at a sustainable financial state.
 By partnering with PayrHealth, we can help identify your areas of revenue leakage and work together to solve them, ensuring you’re paid on-time and in full.
-Learn more about our reimbursement boosting strategies by calling us or contacting us online today.
+Learn more about our healthcare reimbursement boosting strategies by calling us or contacting us online today.